Thursday, December 1, 2011

 What to do if a class you wanted is closed...

-Hopefully you have all enrolled in spring classes by now!
-During this process you may have noticed some of the classes you were hoping to take filled before your Enrollment Appointment.
+Today was the first day of classes, but some of you might still be making final tweaks to your spring schedule if some of the classes you were hoping to take filled before your Enrollment Appointment.
 Don't lose hope just yet--there are still a few actions you can take to try to get a seat.

 Post a Comment